 NAHAC is governed by an elected Board of Directors.
 Their terms of office are from March to March of each year.
-The Board of Directors has eight members and elects four Offices of the Association at the yearly annual meeting in March: President, Vice-President, Secretary, and Treasurer.
+The Board of Directors has nine voting members and two ex-officio non-voting members.
+It elects four Officers of the Association at the yearly annual meeting in March: President, Vice-President, Secretary, and Treasurer.

 A board certified physician, Sima Kahn has always been a passionate advocate for her patients and founded Healthcare Advocacy Partners in 2009 to fill a critical gap in the healthcare system.
 After almost 25 years of Obstetrics and Gynecology practice, Sima’s breadth of clinical experience has given her a deep understanding of the complexities of the medical system and the overwhelming confusion patients often feel when faced with significant health situations.
 Her strong abilities to help patients navigate these situations and to help them develop personalized treatment plans are some of the many reasons Sima consistently received high patient-satisfaction ratings while in clinical practice.